 A seemingly obvious one, but what wedding is complete without this romantic, feminine fabric appearing somewhere throughout the celebrations?
 From bridal gowns to designer décor, weddings and lace are a perfect match.

 From flower girl staples to bridal fashion statements, the flower crown never gets old.
-While your choice of blooms may vary depending on what's
+While your choice of blooms may vary depending on what's in season

 While the bride and groom are the centrepiece of every wedding, there are several important players that hold an important role in the proceedings.
 Enter stage left: Mother-of-the-Bride (MOB) and Mother-of-the-Groom (MOG).
 The MOB's and MOG's form an integral part of any nuptial event, and as a guest of honour, we pay homage to the role they had in raising, shaping and doing their best to keep out of trouble, the person that the bride or groom is today.
 Here we share with you the ultimate Mother-of-the-Bride (or Groom) Style Guide, so this special guest can be dressed for success on your special day.

 Colour is an important consideration for MOB's and MOG's, as they want to fit with the overall theme - but not too much!
 Consider tones that complement the bridal party, but still stand out from the crowd.
-Avoid ivory or white, as this is too close to bridal couture and don't go for anything that will clash with the bridesmaids o
+Avoid ivory or white, as this is too close to bridal couture and don't go for anything that will clash with the bridesmaids or

 Forget sweetheart vs halter neck, carnations vs chrysanthemums, or emerald vs square cut: the one true eternal wedding debate is which entertainment is going to work best for your nuptial event?
 These days it can be as easy as plugging your iPhone into an amp and sharing preferred playlists with your dearly beloved, but is this a best fit for your individual celebrations?
 Here we tackle the age-old wedding debate: band vs DJ - so you can decide what will best complement the day you say "I do."